Welcome to Wansui

 • What if I'm not comfortable with my character being exposed to in-universe sexism/racism/prejudice? - You will never be judged for having preferences and boundaries, and while it will be hard to avoid these themes entirely, we will do our best to work within the constraints of your comfort zone and will never force you to RP out something you consider distressing.
 We practice open communication and no one will ever be made to feel like they're being a burden for saying 'can we pause?
 I'm a little uneasy about XYZ...'
 It should also be noted that Wansui's prejudicial themes are strictly in-universe, based on the worldviews and social norms of pre-modern Edo Era Japan & Imperial China.
 Direct parallels to modern prejudices, be they based on ethnicity, sexual orientation or otherwise, are strictly forbidden.

 The PCs of Wansui have come to this town of sin for several reasons.
-Some are paralegal entrepreneurs seeking their fortune.
+Some are conmen, grifters and chancers.
 Others are men and women of good social standing, forced into uneasy alliances with the Triads.
 Others were exiles or outcasts with nowhere else to go.
 The Wansui community is home to many compelling PCs, and we hope some of them may inspire you to come up with ideas for how your character will fit into the Wansui milieu!

 Jonny Koban / Zheng Sen